ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 of the operation to apply.

-This function can be used to apply several different operations in the horizontal plane: mean, standard deviation, median variance, minimum and maximum.
+This function can be used to apply several different operations in the horizontal plane: mean, standard deviation, median, variance, minimum, maximum and root mean square.

 Note that this function is applied over the entire dataset.
 If only a specific region, depth layer or time period is required, then those regions need to be